 It appears this particular Chevy salesman has gone utterly mad.
 According to a report from Automotive News (subscription required) on Wednesday, [name redacted at their request], a salesman for Mountain View Chevrolet in the Chattanooga, Tennessee area, is suspected of kidnapping and stealing $200,000 from a disabled man who’d purchased a car from the dealership.

 Though the salesman has not been formally charged with any crime, but the local police and FBI have opened an investigation and an affidavit seeks a warrant to seize the salesman’s bank account for evidence.
 Mountain View Chevy has terminated the salesman’s employment after learning of the suspected crimes.

 Police responded to a local bank where they spoke with the victim of the alleged crimes.
 Following a work accident, his leg had been amputated and remains paralyzed on one side of his body.
-He told police he had been kidnapped by Bryant on April 1st after purchasing a pickup truck from the Chevy dealer with funds from a settlement following the work accident.
+He told police he had been kidnapped by [name redacted] on April 1st after purchasing a pickup truck from the Chevy dealer with funds from a settlement following the work accident.
 The amount of money awarded to the man was described as “substantial.”

 Source: Automotive News

 Editor’s note: due to a Cease and Desist letter from the salesman’s, we have removed the salesman’s name from this article.